Merging Multigrid Optimization with SESOP: Abstract

 \section{Abstract}

-A merger of two optimization frameworks is introduced: SEquential Subspace OPtimization (SESOP) with the MultiGrid (MG) optimization.
-At each iteration of the algorithm, search directions implied by the coarse-grid correction (CGC) process of MG are added to the low dimensional search-spaces of SESOP, which include the (preconditioned) gradient and search directions involving the previous iterates (so-called history).
-The resulting accelerated technique is called SESOP-MG.
-The asymptotic convergence factor of the two-level version of SESOP-MG (dubbed SESOP-TG) is studied via Fourier mode analysis for linear problems, i.e., optimization of quadratic functionals.
-Numerical tests on linear and nonlinear problems demonstrate the effectiveness of the approach.
+A merger of two optimization frameworks is introduced: SEquential Subspace OPtimization (SESOP) with MultiGrid (MG) optimization.
+At each iteration of the algorithm, the search direction implied by the coarse-grid correction process of MG is added to the low dimensional search-space of SESOP, which includes the preconditioned gradient and search directions involving the previous iterates, called {\em history}.
+Numerical experiments demonstrate the effectiveness of this approach.
+We then study the asymptotic convergence factor of the two-level version of SESOP-MG (dubbed SESOP-TG) for optimization of quadratic functions, and derive approximately optimal fixed parameters, which may reduce the computational overhead for such problems significantly.